Pantyliners: Do they Benefit or Harm Feminine Health?

 In general terms, we can mention that:

-Firstly, before buying them, make sure that they are breathable, with no plastic covering and more porous.
+Firstly, before buying them, make sure that they are breathable.
+Avoid plastic covering and make sure it is more porous.
 Remember that your genital area needs to be ventilated so that moisture does not stay there and cause infections.

 You should change them a few times a day, every 4 to 6 hours maximum.

-It is also very important to properly wash your hands before and after using the bathroom and when touching sanitary pads.
+It is also very important to properly wash your hands before and after using the bathroom and when touching pantyliners.

 - The vaginal area should not be completed hair free because pubic hairs protect the area.